AntonBaukin/embeddy/docs/class-loading.md

 ### What is Required for Spring Framework

-Class path scanner is Spring Framework works only with JAR files or classes extracted into a folders of the file system.
+Class path scanner is Spring Framework works only with JAR files or classes extracted into folders of the file system.
 It needs to read class files (compiled bytecode) without loading them into the running JVM to find out whether Spring's or JSR annotations are there, and to process that class further if so.